automatecloud/lacework-kaholo-autoremediation/maps/compliance/aws/LW_S3_13/README.md

 <img src="LW_S3_13.png" width="735" height="368">

 * The map starts with **Get the Event details** object.
 It will use the **event_id** send by the [Webhook payload](https://support.lacework.com/hc/en-us/articles/360034367393-Webhook), using the **Lacework API Access Key** and  **Lacework Secret Key** from the Kaholo vault that you configured the Lacework Plugin with. to create a [temporary API token](https://support.lacework.com/hc/en-us/articles/360011403853-Generate-API-Access-Keys-and-Tokens).
 This token is used to query the Lacework API via the API call **/api/v1/external/events/GetEventDetails** of the configured Lacework instance.
 The return value of this API call is the complete Event Payload you can use within the Map.
-* The map will trigger the **Delete Bucket Policy via CIA** CommandLine object If you enabled the Auto Remediation inside the LaceworkConfig of the map by using the **"dothedeletebucketpolicyremediationviacli": "true"** setting.
-It will print out the name of the S3 buckets that will be remediated, creates a backup of the current bucket policy of each S3 bucket inside the folder **backupfolder** of the LaceworkConfig and uses the AWS CLI to delete the Bucket Policy of the S3 buckets affected.
-* The map will trigger the **Replace Bucket Policy via CIA** CommandLine object If you enabled the Auto Remediation inside the LaceworkConfig of the map by using the **"dothereplacebucketpolicyremediationviacli": "true"** setting.
-It will print out the name of the S3 buckets that will be remediated, creates a backup of the current bucket policy of each S3 bucket inside the folder **backupfolder** of the LaceworkConfig, uses the Kaholo TextEditor Object to create a new Bucket Policy inside the **inputfolder** of the LaceworkConfig and uses the AWS CLI to put the new bucket policy of the JSON file to the S3 buckets affected.
+* The map will trigger the **Change Target Bucket ACL via CLI** CommandLine object If you enabled the Auto Remediation inside the LaceworkConfig of the map by using the **"enablebucketloggingviacli": "true"** setting.
+It will prepares the target s3 bucket for the logging, print out the name of the S3 buckets that will be remediated, creates a new logging policy inside the   **inputfolder** of the LaceworkConfig and enables the logging based on the new created JSON file.
-* The map will trigger the **Delete Bucket Policy via Object option** Amazon-aws-s3 object If you enabled the Auto Remediation inside the LaceworkConfig of the map by using the **"dothedeletebucketpolicyremediationviaobject": "true"** setting.
-It will remediate all S3 buckets by first creating a Backup of the Bucket Policy using the Method **"Get Bucket Policy"** from the [S3 bucket plugin](https://github.com/Kaholo/kaholo-plugin-amazon-s3).
-After that it will delete the bucket policy of the S3 bucket by using the Method **"Delete Bucket Policy"** from the [S3 bucket plugin](https://github.com/Kaholo/kaholo-plugin-amazon-s3).
-* The map will trigger the **Replace Bucket Policy via Object option** Amazon-aws-s3 object If you enabled the Auto Remediation inside the LaceworkConfig of the map by using the **"dothereplacebucketpolicyremediationviaobject": "true"** setting.
-It will remediate all S3 buckets by first creating a Backup of the Bucket Policy using the Method **"Get Bucket Policy"** from the [S3 bucket plugin](https://github.com/Kaholo/kaholo-plugin-amazon-s3).
-After that it will create a new Bucket Policy JOSN file for documentation by using the [Text Editor plugin](https://github.com/Kaholo/kaholo-plugin-textEditor) The last object will delete the bucket policy of the S3 bucket by using the Method **"Delete Bucket Policy"** from the [S3 bucket plugin](https://github.com/Kaholo/kaholo-plugin-amazon-s3).
+* The map will trigger the **Change Target Bucket ACL via Object** Amazon-aws-s3 object If you enabled the Auto Remediation inside the LaceworkConfig of the map by using the **"enablebucketloggingviaobject": "true"** setting.
+It will remediate first the ACL of target bucket using the **"Manage Bucket ACL"** and right after remediate all S3 buckets using the Method **"Manage Bucket Logging"** from the [S3 bucket plugin](https://github.com/Kaholo/kaholo-plugin-amazon-s3).
 * The map will send out a Slack message for each S3 bucket that will be remediated to the Webhook you configured for the **Remediated** Slack object.
 * If you enabled the configuration to send out slack messages for ignored S3 buckets inside the LaceworkConfig of the map to **"sendslackmessagesforignored": "true"** it will send out a slack message for each bucket that is violating the policy and ignored by the configuration to the Webhook you configured for the **Ignored** Slack object.